-The Systems Sciences Institute at IBM reports, “The cost to fix an error found after product release was four to five times as much as one uncovered during design, and up to 100 times more than one identified in the maintenance phase.”
+When choosing a vendor to outsource software development, one of the top concerns is quality.
+The Systems Sciences Institute at IBM reports, “The cost to fix an error found after product release was four to five times as much as one uncovered during design, and up to 100 times more than one identified in the maintenance phase (source: here).”

-Does your vendor use a continuous code quality inspection tool or platform?
+Why we use a code quality inspection platform

-If you choose a vendor with a robust code analysis/continuous inspection platform you can expect quantifiable risk reduction for your specific project:
+With a code analysis and continuous inspection platform you can expect quantifiable risk reduction for your project:

 - Real time, automatic code inspection (as opposed to ad-hoc code reviews) are one of the most effective means to identify and remove defects.
-Typically these tools will identify 60-70% of all defects and they achieve this at the earliest possible stage in the development process.
+Typically these tools will identify 60-70% of all defects and they achieve this at the earliest possible stage in the development process (source: here).
 Problems are fixed as they occur; the programmer cannot move beyond a bug until it’s fixed.

 - Reduces the technical debt that your project will accumulate, preventing the need of massive refactoring.